pweingardt/KSPMissionController/goals.md

 * throttleDown: if true, the vessel needs to throttle down in order to finish the mission goal (default: true)
 * repeatable: if true, the mission is repeatable.
 Requires a different vessel.
 You can't finish the same repeatable mission with the same vessel more than once. (default: false)
+* minSeconds: the minimal seconds the vessel needs to meet all requirements for this mission goal to be able to finish this mission goal. (default: -1, ignored) Use TIME() instruction to set for high values (see below).

 ### OrbitGoal